Dul1907/Dul1907/README.md

 - :candy: My Name is Dulce
 - :books: I’m currently learning English
 - :school: Fun Fact: I used to be a teacher
 - :feet: I have two beautiful dogs Umi & Chikis
+- :round_pushpin:  I live in Oaxaca, Mexico

 <!---
 Dul1907/Dul1907 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.